FIESTA

 clippolyv = WYbh)

-We can also subset other tales with clipped points.
+We can also subset other tables with clipped points.

 WYbhptslst <- spClipPoint(xyplt = WYspplt,